 The cactus wren’s oval-shaped eggs are a pinkish color with red or brownish specks that are often more heavily concentrated at the larger end of the egg.
 There are two to seven eggs laid per brood, and one pair of cactus wrens may lay 1 to 3 broods annually.
 The female parent incubates the eggs for 15 to 17 days, and both parents feed the chicks for 19 to 23 days after hatching until they are ready to leave the nest.

 After the young birds have left the nest, the parents may continue using the old nest as a roosting site throughout the year.

 Cactus Wren Conservation

-While the cactus wren is not considered threatened or endangered, continuing development of desert areas for housing, golf courses, solar farms, agriculture, and other uses is fragmenting this species' habitat and causing some population declines, particularly in California and Texas.
+While the cactus wren is not considered threatened or endangered, the continued development of desert areas for housing, golf courses, solar farms, agriculture, and other uses is fragmenting this species' habitat and causing some population declines, particularly in California and Texas.
 Preserving connected tracts of desert habitat will help preserve cactus wrens, and encouraging native landscaping and xeriscaping in suburban areas can also be helpful.

 Feral cats are a grave threat to cactus wrens, particularly in suburban areas.
 Because these birds forage primarily on the ground and are often reluctant to fly, they are more vulnerable to being hunted by cats.